 We name each issue of the DOM for the season in which we publish that particular issue.
-A particular issue of the DOM will remain in effect until we publish the next issue.

-The scope of the spring issue of the DOM is the January-June PPM report periods and Winter-Spring Diary surveys.
-The scope of the fall issue of the DOM is the July-Holiday PPM report periods and Summer-Fall Diary surveys.
+The scope of the Spring DOM is the January-June PPM report periods and Winter-Spring Diary surveys.
+The scope of the Fall DOM is the July-Holiday PPM report periods and Summer-Fall Diary surveys.

 Readers should be mindful that the DOM is, by nature, a 'backwards-looking' document in that it describes the state of our methodology at the time of the document's publication.
-As such, the information included in a particular issue of the DOM may not be the most up-to-date information at the time the client reads it.
+Information in a particular issue of the DOM may not be the most up-to-date information at the time the client reads it.

-OTHER DISCLOSURES
+ADDITIONAL DISCLOSURES